-Even if we know through physical and biological tests that punishment and low expectations have bad effects on people´s motivation and learning, the absence of knowledge how narrative construction can engage and disengage people became evident.
-During decades Jerome Bruner criticised science for overlooking narrative as an arbitrary, unreliable and illusionary activity at the same time scientists constructed narratives themselves.
-Since Bruner was engaged in the cognitive revolution during the fifties, he experienced how cognitive science was diverted into two camps and how “computationalism” (seeing the brain as a computer) did not see a cause, by the terms of desire and beliefs, and were agency in relation to intrinsic motives became causeless behavioural outputs (Bruner, 1990).
-What he basically meant was that one excluded the motivating engine by how we like to do the “2 + 2” and where we don´t want to know that we are working for our meal but where conditions of rewards or punishments moved intrinsic motives to become extrinsic and where people got the “4” and had to act upon the risk to be punished for their behaviours.
-And it is also here we can understand the emotional difference between a horror based experience from an entertaining point of view with real life´s fears and worries and whether the narrative construction allow people do the “2 + 2” or if it pushes people to know “4” by how the meaning-making lens turns thoughts.
+Even if we know through physical and biological tests that punishment and low expectations have adverse effects on people´s motivation and learning, the absence of knowledge of how narrative construction can engage and disengage people became evident.
+For decades Jerome Bruner criticized science for overlooking narrative as an arbitrary, unreliable, and illusionary activity at the same time scientists constructed narratives themselves.
+Since Bruner was engaged in the cognitive revolution during the fifties, he experienced how cognitive science was diverted into two camps and how “computationalism” (seeing the brain as a computer) did not see a cause, by the terms of desire and beliefs, and were agency in relation to intrinsic motives became causeless behavioral outputs (Bruner, 1990).
+What he meant was that one excluded the motivating engine by how we like to do the “2 + 2” and where we don´t want to know that we are working for our meal but where conditions of rewards or punishments moved intrinsic motives to become extrinsic and where people got the “4” and had to act upon the risk to be punished for their behaviors.
+And it is also here we can understand the emotional difference between a horror-based experience from an entertaining point of view with real life´s fears and worries and whether the narrative construction allows people do the “2 + 2” or if it pushes people to know “4” by how the meaning-making lens turns thoughts.

-With a triangulation of methods and models under my belt to show how meaningfulness could be tested and “measured” as to provide an understanding how to create meaningful experience for a positive and engaging direction of learning (for the children) I returned to the field I left six years earlier.
-I shall not hide that I was disappointed that the so-called “new media” turned out to be influenced by the more and hundred years old ideology from learning and motivation theories that not only permeated education but also computer science, human-computer interaction, game studies, neuroscience, etc. All versus I had experienced through the years as narrative vs. gameplay, narrative vs. games, narrative vs. itself, etc., was originated from the Western culture that separated mind from body.
-When making my claim to the academic to rethink narrative as to retrieve a consciousness I knew it was unlikely that they would embrace the idea since what I basically did was to suggest a paradigm shift.
+With a triangulation of methods and models under my belt to show how meaningfulness could be tested and “measured” to provide an understanding of how to create a meaningful experience for a positive and engaging direction of learning (for the children) I returned to the field, I left six years earlier.
+I shall not hide that I was disappointed that the so-called “new media” turned out to be influenced by the more and hundred years old ideology from learning and motivation theories that permeated not only education but also computer science, human-computer interaction, game studies, neuroscience, etc. All versus I had experienced through the years as narrative vs gameplay, narrative vs games, narrative vs itself, etc., was originated from the Western culture that separated mind from body.
+When making my claim to the academic to rethink narrative as to retrieve a consciousness I knew it was unlikely that they would embrace the idea since what I did was to suggest a paradigm shift.
 And when I got the answer from authorities within game studies and human-computer interaction that I was chaotic I couldn’t agree more.
 It was chaotic.
-And if Jerome Bruner, who reached a respectable age of 100 years, and many with him, found it hard to change how science regarded thoughts, beliefs, intentions and dreams, others than being illusionary, how could I?
+And if Jerome Bruner, who reached a respectable age of 100 years, and many with him, found it hard to change how science regarded thoughts, beliefs, intentions, and dreams, others than being illusionary, how could I?

 In 1996 Bruner wrote in “The culture of education”: